hackEns/Jarvis/README.md

 7. Jarvis does not automatically export the GPIO pins to prevent it from running as `root`.
 So you should `gpio export PIN out` for the pins you use (1 and 7 by defautl).
 7. Run `jarvis_bot.py` to start Jarvis.

 *Note :* Jarvis requires a MySQL database to be used, and a webserver to serve the web visualisation (repo [Jarvis web](https://github.com/hackEns/Jarvis_web)).
 As our webserver does not run on the Raspberry Pi, the above scripts do not include the setup for the webserver and the MySQL database.
-You should install and set them yourself.
+You should install and set them yourself. `system/jarvis.sql` contains all the necessary information to setup the database and tables.

 ## Files and folders